Brandon Lloyd: Denver Broncos

 Lloyd's contract with the Chicago Bears expired after the end of the 2008 season.
 In early April, Bears quarterback Kyle Orton was traded to the Denver Broncos in a deal involving Jay Cutler.
 As the offseason progressed, the Bears did not make any efforts to re-sign Lloyd.
-Lloyd signed with the Denver Broncos on June 15, 2009.
+Lloyd signed with the Broncos on June 15, 2009.
 Lloyd re-signed with the Broncos on March 15, 2010.

-During the Broncos' 24-20 loss to the Jets on October 17, Lloyd was subjected to a helmet-to-helmet tackle/hit by New York safety Jim Leonhard, resulting in a 15-yard penalty.
+During the Broncos' 24–20 loss to the Jets on October 17, Lloyd was subjected to a helmet-to-helmet tackle/hit by New York safety Jim Leonhard, resulting in a 15-yard penalty.
 This hit, along with several other helmet-to-helmet hits during NFL games that weekend, led the league to announce such future 'devastating hits' or 'head shots' will be met with possible suspensions even for first-time offenders, a significant change in league policy, especially during an ongoing season.

-He led the NFL in receiving yards with 1,448 yards for the 2010 season. and was named 2nd Team All-Pro and was invited to the 2011 Pro Bowl.
+He led the NFL in receiving yards with 1,448 yards for the 2010 season.
+He was also named 2nd Team All-Pro and invited to the 2011 Pro Bowl.
+He was ranked 58th by his fellow players on the NFL Top 100 Players of 2011.

 St. Louis Rams

 On October 17, 2011, Lloyd was traded to the St. Louis Rams.
-He would finish the season with a total of 70 catches, 51 with the Rams.
+He finished the season with a total of 70 catches, 51 with the Rams.
 The Rams gave up a conditional sixth-round pick that was upgraded to a fifth-round pick because Lloyd ended up having 30 receptions.

 New England Patriots

-On March 17, 2012, Lloyd signed a three-year deal with the New England Patriots for $20 million, with incentives that could escalate it to $26.5 million.
+On March 17, 2012, Lloyd signed a three-year deal with the New England Patriots.
 This deal reunited Lloyd with Josh McDaniels, his coach in Denver and Offensive Coordinator with the Rams.
 In Week 4, he scored his first touchdown as a Patriot in arguably the most famous catch of his career.
 In Week 8, he faced the St. Louis Rams, his former team, in London.
-He finished the game with 2 receptions, both for touchdowns.
-He finished the season with 74 catches for 911 yards and 4 touchdowns.
+He finished the game with two receptions, both for touchdowns, in the 45–7 victory.
+He finished the season with 74 catches for 911 yards and four touchdowns.
 He was released by the Patriots on March 16, 2013.

 San Francisco 49ers (second stint)

-After taking a year off from football, Lloyd signed a one-year deal with the San Francisco 49ers on April 15, 2014.
+After taking a year off from football, Lloyd signed a one-year deal with the 49ers on April 15, 2014.
 In the 2014 season, he would record 14 receptions for 294 yards and one touchdown.